Pratyush/hekaton-system/docs/cpu_arch_sketch.md

 We are further constrained by the fact that we don't want the placeholder element to change whether the next element is considered a first-access or not.
-Thus, we reserve RAM index 0 and timestamp 0 for the placeholder value, and make the initial placeholder a `load` of 0 from index 0 at time 0.
+Thus, we reserve RAM index 0 and timestamp 0 for the placeholder value, and make the initial placeholder a `load` of 0 from index 0 at time 0, and set `padding=true`.
 Because nothing else uses index 0, this is essentially a no-op.
 Alternatively, we can use RAM index -1 if it makes dev ergonomics easier.

 ### Final elements of the mem-sorted transcript